mishka-group/mishka_installer/README.md

   pubsub: YOUR_PUBSUB or nil,
   html_router: YOUR_WEBSITE_ROUTER_MODULE
 ```

+> **Because there are a lot of moving elements in this plugin, you need to read the documentation before using it.**

 You can see our recommendations and other colleagues in the [Proposal](https://github.com/mishka-group/Proposals) repository, and if you have a request or idea, send us the full description.